hashicorp/terraform-provider-vault/website/docs/r/azure_secret_backend.html.md

 The following arguments are supported:

+* `namespace` - (Optional) The namespace to provision the resource in.
+  The value should not contain leading or trailing forward slashes.
+  The `namespace` is always relative to the provider's configured [namespace](../index.html#namespace).
+   *Available only for Vault Enterprise*.

 - `subscription_id` (`string: <required>`) - The subscription id for the Azure Active Directory.
 - `tenant_id` (`string: <required>`) - The tenant id for the Azure Active Directory.
 - `client_id` (`string:""`) - The OAuth2 client id to connect to Azure.